Akianonymus/gdrive-downloader/README.md

 Problem arises in case of android, because android isn't shipped with wget or **gawk**(awk), or if you have an old android system, even your curl will be of old version and may create problems.

-For this, just install **termux**, it comes with these tools and latest compiled, just make sure to configure you shell file before running the automatic script, also make sure to install wget and curl, if missing.
+For this, just install **termux**, it comes with these tools and latest compiled, just make sure to configure your shell file before running the automatic script, also make sure to install wget and curl, if missing.
 `pkg install curl wget`

 But for curiosity, here are the tools explicitly required:

 1. Bash ( 4.x )
 2.  wget and curl
-3.  awk
-4.  grep
+3.  grep
-5.  sed
+4.  sed
-6.  xargs
+5.  xargs

 ## How it works